sam-delap/deepxromm/docs/usage.md

     ```YAML
     test_autocorrect: false
     ```
-1. Import the package and your working_dir variable and run the following code snippet
+1. Import the package and initialize a deepxromm instance as a above and run the following code snippet
     ```python
-    sdlc_xmalab.autocorrect_trial(working_dir)
+    deepxromm.autocorrect_trial()
     ```
 1. This will save a file named **trial_name**-AutoCorrected2DPoints.csv to the it# file (where number is the number next to iteration: in your project_folder/project-name-SD-YYYY-MM-DD/config.yaml file) inside of your trials/trial_name folder
     ```YAML